mshr-h/vscode-verilog-hdl-support/README.md

         - Use `verilog.linting.iverilog.arguments` setting to add custom arguments to the linter.
 The argument `-t null` will be added by the linter automatically
         - Use `verilog.linting.iverilog.runAtFileLocation` setting to run Icarus Verilog at the file location.
 By default, it will be run at workspace directory, requiring that `` `include`` directives contain file paths relative to the workspace directory.
     * Xilinx Vivado Logical Simulation (`xvlog`)
+    * ModelSim (`modelsim`)
+        - Make sure the path to "vlog" executable file is present in the `PATH` variable.
+        - Use filepath relative to the workspace directory in `` `include `` directives.
+        - The "work" library of Modelsim should be present in the workspace directory.
+            * If not already present, create the work library in the workspace directory by running `vlib work`.
+        - Use `verilog.linting.modelsim.arguments` setting to add custom arguments to the linter.

 ### In progress
 - Icarus Verilog integration